-This is the 2nd and final post about the life of Susan Richardson Abbott.
+This is the 2nd post about the life of Susan Richardson Abbott.
 You can read part one here Part 1 Susan Richardson Abbott 1829 to 1866.
 Click on any image to enlarge in a different window.

 In 1869 The First African Baptist church put up a new building.
 The women raised the money and fed the construction workers while the building was constructed.
 The The leader, Rev. Andrew Neal (Nyle), served as pastor for 28 years.
 Under his leadership in 1869, the beautiful framed, front gabled church building was artfully constructed with round arch windows, and an off center, pyramidal roof steeple by former slaves of the St. Simons plantations.
 First African Baptist church website.

 In the 1870 Census, Susan and Randolph Abbott and their six children lived in Glynn County Georgia.
 The parents and two oldest children worked on the farm.
 Neither of the parents could read or write.
 The four children over age nine had attended school during the past year and were literate.

 Randolph and Susan Abbott were both listed as 36 years old.
 Lizzie Abbot, 15 and Eliza, 13 both worked on the farm, attended school and were able to read.
 Bristol, 12 and Louis 11 were not working and attended school they could also read.

 Thomas, 9 and Joseph, 7 were at home and not yet attending school.

 Susan’s brother Richard Richardson and his wife Dorcus lived in the next house with their four children.